rahul1947/SP12-Breadth-First-Search-and-Enumeration/README.md

 ```

 **Problem 3.**
-   Implement the algorithm to enumerate all paths from s to t in a DAG.
+   Implement the algorithm to enumerate all paths from s (source) to t (sink)
+   in a DAG.
 Code this algorithm by using the permute method of Enumerate.java,
    and writing an Approver in a new class, that extends Enumerate.Approver.

 **Solution:** [EnumeratePath.java](https://github.com/rahul1947/SP12-Breadth-First-Search-and-Enumeration/blob/master/EnumeratePath.java)